 As the online audio industry in China is relatively young, there are few proven methods of projecting user demand or available industry standards on which we can rely.
 Some of our current monetization methods are relatively recent innovations of the online audio industry and their long-term sustainability have not been tested.
 Meanwhile, we have explored and will continuously explore new monetization methods and client retention strategies, which may or may not be a success.
 For example, we launched Friends Hall, an interactive audio product, in December 2017 after strategic planning and regional experiments.
 After launch, Friends Hall has been well received by our users.
 Due to the initial success of the interactive audio products, we plan to continue to strengthen and expand our interactive audio product offerings.
 In September 2019, we entered into business cooperation agreement with Baidu, a leading internet product and service provider, to offer our audio contents through smart devices and Internet of Things scenarios operated on Baidu's conversational AI system, the DuerOS system.
 In cooperation with Baidu, we will continue to develop and innovate interactive audio entertainment experience, with a strategic focus on expanding audio offerings through Internet of Things and smart devices.
 We expect to continue to explore long-term collaboration with Baidu after an initial term of one-year.
-In September 2019, we entered into a business cooperation agreement with an audio-based game development company in relation to the joint operation of One Love Forever, an audio-centric online game developed by such company, providing an immersive, audio-centric experience through functions such as voice role-play and interactions with the popular hosts.
-In the future, we will further explore and develop new use cases, such as smart devices and connected cars, and other innovative audio applications for our products.
+In the future, we will further explore and develop new use cases, such as smart devices and connected cars, for our products.
 We cannot assure you that our efforts will continue to achieve satisfactory results.
 Neither could we assure you that our ongoing and future attempts to innovate our communities and monetize our users will always be successful, profitable or accepted, and therefore the income potential of our business is difficult to gauge.
 In addition, any new and experimental products that we may develop and launch in the future may not be well received by our targeted users and may be affected by adverse industry trends such as evolving development, interpretation and implementation of applicable laws and regulations.
 See "-The PRC government may further tighten the regulation on online audio and entertainment platforms, which may materially and negatively affect our reputation, business, financial condition and results of operations."